Vinata: Slavery

 After the events of the Samudra Manthana, Indra obtained a horse named Uccaihshravas from the Ocean of Milk.
 A dispute arose between Vinata and Kadru regarding the colour of the horse’s tail: Kadru asserted that it was black, while Vinata believed that it was white.
 They further agreed to observe the horse the next day, betting that she who was proved to be wrong would become the slave of the victor.
 As the naga sons of Kadrū hung on to the tail of the horse, the tail seemed to appear black.
 Thus, Vinatā lost the bet, and became Kadrū’s slave.

 Birth of Garuda

 When Garuda hatched from his egg, he was saddened to see that his mother was enslaved by her sister.
 When he sought an audience with Kadru, he was informed that the price of his mother's freedom was the elixir of immortality, amrita, which he would have to steal from Devaloka.
 Vinata instructed Garuda to consume any Nishada he came across on his journey to the realm for his sustenance, but not to devour a single Brahmana.
 Garuda succeeded in his task, and the fact that he had been able to defeat a number of celestial deities allowed him to invoke a boon from Vishnu, becoming his mount.
 He brought the pot of amrita to the nagas as promised, but the nectar was stolen by Indra.
-Nevertheless, this secured the freedom of Vinata.
+Nevertheless, this secured freedom of Vinata.